Deciphering the Small-Angle Scattering of Polydisperse Hard Spheres using Deep Learning: Method

 in which $S_{PY}(Q)$ is the Percus-Yevick approximation of the hard spheres structure factor which depend on the volume fraction $\eta$, and $P(Q)$ is the form factor given by $P(Q) = \left< F(Q;D)^2 \right>_D/\left<(\frac{\pi D^3}{6})^2\right>_D$.
 To account for polydispersity of hard spheres, a $\beta$ correction \cite{chen1986small} was introduced, such that

 where $\beta = \left<F(Q;D)\right>_D^2/\left<F(Q;D)^2\right>_D$.
 The detailed calculation of $S_{PY}(Q)$ can be found in the corresponding references\cite{percus1958analysis,wertheim1963exact,kinning1984hard}.
-Apparently, the traditional method oversees the coupling between the form factor and inter-particle structure factor, and we expect such approximation to fail at higher volume fraction where the interaction between the particles start to reflect on the scattering function.
+Apparently, the traditional method oversees the coupling between the form factor and inter-particle structure factor, and we expect such approximation to fail at higher volume fraction where the interaction between the particles start to reflect on the scattering function. \ld{It is crucial to note that the scattering analysis methods described here are not applicable to optical or light scattering methods\cite{SCHEFFOLD2025581}, where different physical principles and near-field effects need to be considered.}